 - Medical Expenses — Victims may be able to recover all costs related to medical treatment caused by a dog bite.
 It's important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

 - Lost Wages — If you or a family member have been injured by a dog, you might lose your earning capacity for a certain period of time.
 The money you lost from not working can be reimbursed to you.

 - Pain and Suffering — Being attacked by a dog can be a traumatic experience.
 Emotional stress, scarring, ongoing fear, and other factors can have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.

-- Property Damage — This could include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that might've been damaged during an attack.
+- Property Damage — This could include damages to your home, your clothes, a bike or motorcycle, your phone and other things that might've been damaged during an attack.